Doaaxv/nonogram-project/readme.md

 ### User Stories

-- As a player I would like a landing page with a start button to start the game
+- As a player I would like a landing page with a start button to start the game.
-- As a player I would like an instruction popup in the landing page
+- As a player I would like an instruction popup in the landing page.
-- As a player I would like to use hints
+- As a player I would like to use hints.
-- As a player I would like to exclude the wrong cells with an 'X' mark
+- As a player I would like to eliminate the wrong cells with an 'X' mark.
-- As a player I would like a pop of the hidden picture when I win
+- As a player I would like a popup of the full picture when I win.

 ## Planning and Development Process